About This Chapter

 In this lesson, we will learn about an artistic and intellectual movement called the Harlem Renaissance.
 We will identify the major figures associated with the movement and identify their contributions.

 8. The Ku Klux Klan, Eugenics and Nativism: Definition, Movement & Social Reactions

 The decade of the 1920s saw older, traditional values of American society challenged by the rapidly changing Modern Age.
 Elements of the nation reacted to such change with fear.
 Develop an understanding of the reborn Ku Klux Klan, the eugenics movement and nativist sentiments of the 1920s.

 9. The Red Scare of the 1920s: Definition, Summary & Causes

 The Red Scare of the early 1920s would not be the last.
 During this time, post-WWI America felt vulnerable and turned its fear on a perceived leftist or 'Red' threat.
-This lesson will help you to develop an understanding of the Red Scare of the 1920s and test your knowledge with a short quiz.
+This lesson will help you to develop an understanding of the Red Scare of the 1920s.

 10. The Scopes Trial and Scottsboro Trials: Summaries & Significance

 In this lesson, we will examine two important legal cases: the Scopes 'Monkey' Trial and the Scottsboro Trials.
 We will highlight the events surrounding the cases, and explore the impact they had on American society.

 Did you know… We have over 79 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.